magicleon94/Popular-Movies-Stage-1/README.md

 This repository contains the code of the submitted project Popular Movies (Stage 1) for the Associate Android Developer Fast Track program on Udacity.

 Note: the API key should be put in the strings.xml file at "api_key" string.

+I've taken some code snippet (the Movie class) from my previous work (in the repo about Movie Browser), made some years ago for practice after following Developing Android Apps on Udacity.